-Revenue from port operation services including cargo handling, storage, other ancillary port and logistics services are measured based upon cargo handled at rates specified under the contract and charged on per metric tonne basis.
+Revenue from port operation services including cargo handling, storage, other ancillary port and logistics services including the end to end value added services with respect to coal supply and delivery are measured based upon cargo handled at rates specified under the contract and charged on per metric tonne basis.

-The performance obligation is satisfied using the output method; this method recognises revenue based, on the value of services transferred to the customer, for example, quantity of cargo loaded and unloaded and/or transported.
+The performance obligation is satisfied using the output method; this method recognises revenue based on the value of services transferred to the customer, for example, quantity of cargo loaded and unloaded and/or transported.